Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamics in highly excited states

 The equations of motion of the classical angles $\theta(t)$, $\phi(t)$ is once again found by imposing the condition that $\braket{\hat S^X(t)}=\braket{\hat S^Y(t)}=0 $~\cite{lerose2018chaotic, lerose2019impact}, namely that the collective bosonic mode describes fluctuations around the instantaneous average spin polarization.
 This amount to setting the coefficients of $\tilde q_{\mathbf k = \mathbf 0}$ and $\tilde p_{\mathbf k = \mathbf 0}$ equal to zero.
 Taking into account the leading term $\tilde H_1(t)$ only, one retrieves the usual classical mean-field equations of motion~\eqref{eq_classicalMotion}.

-However, as first demonstrated in Refs.~\cite{lerose2018chaotic, lerose2019impact}, in the presence of finite-range interactions the collective spin trajectory may get modified by quantum fluctuations.
+However, in the presence of finite-range interactions, the collective spin trajectory gets modified by quantum fluctuations.
 This effect is the non-equilibrium counterpart of the corrections to the equilibrium spin polarization arising from a finite spin-wave density in the quantum ferromagnetic phase, cf. Sec.~\ref{sec_242}.
 The corrections arise from the terms in $\tilde H_3(t)$ involving a bosonic operator with $\mathbf k=\mathbf 0$ (such that the remaining two operators have momenta $\pm \mathbf k$).
 In physical terms, these interactions describe the scattering of a collective spin excitation into a pair of spin waves with opposite finite momenta and vice versa.
-Taking into account this ``feedback'' from quantum fluctuations, one obtains a pair of modified equations for the angles $\theta(t), \phi(t)$: \mpar{Equation of motion with the feedback}
+Taking into account this ``feedback'' from quantum fluctuations, one obtains a pair of modified equations for the angles $\theta(t), \phi(t)$~\cite{lerose2018chaotic, lerose2019impact}: \mpar{Equation of motion with the feedback}

 where we introduced the time-dependent \emph{spin-wave density}